 Crunchy Life is an American series of children's books written by African American author Glen Mourning.
+The books are written for students between the ages of 7 and 13.
 The series consists of real life experiences and common hardships that many children and families face in cities across the country.
 The two main characters are Charles Anthony Thomas, a troublesome fifth-grade student who attends Elite Public Charter in Washington, D.C. and his teacher Mr. Tyron Leroy.
 Mr. Leroy is a former NFL superstar who decided to stop playing football at the height of his career to dedicate the rest of his life to working as a school teacher.
 The series depicts the lives that young boys and girls of color experience in pursuit of education and better opportunities in life.
 Crunchy learns life lessons from his single mother as well as from his grandma who helps support and raise Crunchy and his two siblings.
 Finding a way to improve his attitude and to become a better student are among some of Crunchy’s everyday challenges.
 A typical life at the fictional Elite Public Charter School is nothing short of mesmerizing and amazing as Crunchy and his friends grow and learn from crunchy situations.

 Recess Detention: Book One-Order Today!

 No one ever said that life was easy for kids growing up in big cities.
 First, there's the big State Test.
 Then, there’s the violence that happens in the neighborhoods.
 To add onto that, there are the bullies that kids have to face on a regular basis.
 If that isn’t enough stress for a kid, there's the thought that at any moment your teacher might quit and leave you without ever saying goodbye.